Preparing for your trip

 If you plan to purchase connecting flights to your departure city, we strongly suggest waiting until after your final payment due date and after you receive the e-tickets for your international flights, to reduce the chances that that your departure might be cancelled or rescheduled or that your international flight times might change.
 Before purchasing connecting flights, verify the times for your international flights.
 Leave at least 3½ hours connecting time between flights, and if you're traveling within a few weeks of Daylight Savings Time changes (in March and November, when flight schedules may change even more dramatically), allow 5–5½ hours between flights.
 Nobody likes waiting around the airport, but missing your flight is far worse!

-If you purchased a package with flights, scheduled group airport transfers at the destination are generally included.
-When you exit customs, please look for our representative holding a Friendly Planet sign, who will cheerfully escort you to your transfer vehicle and assist with your luggage.
+If you purchased a package with flights, scheduled group airport transfers at the destination are included.
+When you exit customs, please look for our representative holding a Friendly Planet sign or a sign with your name, who will escort you to your transfer vehicle.
 If you purchased a package without flights, transfers are generally not included, though private transfers may also be available for an additional fee—contact us for price and availability.
 Or you may instead arrange your own ground transportation to the package start and end points.

 We make every effort to ensure our tours run smoothly and trouble-free.
 We don't expect any problems, and nor should you.
 But when things don't go as planned, here's what to do: